1

 3

-How data aggregation works
+How the data aggregation process works

 Step 1.
 Collect